kwaldenphd/python-data-storage/key-concepts.md

 - Kenneth Leroy Busbee and Dave Braunschweig, "[Arrays and Lists](https://press.rebus.community/programmingfundamentals/chapter/arrays-and-lists/)" in *Programming Fundamentals*

 ## Dictionaries
+- Python stores associate arrays using the **dictionary** data structure.
+Python dictionaries consist of key-value pairs, where the key is working as an identifier or index.
+To put that another way, a dictionary is a mapping between a set of indeces (keys) and a set of values.
+Each key maps to a value, and the association of a key and a value is called a **key-value pair**.
+- For more on dictionaries in Python: [W3Schools, Python Dictionaries](https://www.w3schools.com/python/python_dictionaries.asp)

 ## Index, Indexing
 - In Python, **indexing** allows us to refer to individual values in specific data structures using their position.
 NOTE: Python (and many other programming languages) are **zero-indexed**, which means counting for index positions begins at `0`.